TongLing916/tongling916.github.io/_posts/2020-4-4-Multi-View-Stereo-Tutorial.md

 [^Vu12]: H-H. Vu, P. Labatut, R. Keriven, and J.-P Pons.
 High accuracy and visibility-consistent dense multi-view stereo.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 34(5):889–901, May 2012.

 [^Botsch08]: Mario Botsch and Olga Sorkine.
 On linear variational surface deformation methods.
 IEEE Transactions on Visualization and Computer Graphics, 14(1):213–230, 2008.

+[^Boykov04]: Yuri Boykov and Vladimir Kolmogorov.
+An experimental comparison of min-cut/max-flow algorithms for energy minimization in vision.
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 26(9):1124–1137, September 2004.

+[^Boykov01]: Yuri Boykov, Olga Veksler, and Ramin Zabih.
+Fast approximate energy minimization via graph cuts.
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 23(11):1222–1239, November 2001.

+[^Zebedin08]: L. Zebedin, J. Bauer, K. Karner, and H. Bischof.
+Fusion of feature and area-based information for urban buildings modeling from aerial imagery.
+In IEEE International Conference on Computer Vision, pages IV: 873–886, 2008.

+[^Baillard99]: C. Baillard, C. Schmid, A. Zisserman, and A. W. Fitzgibbon.
+Automatic line matching and 3D reconstruction of buildings from multiple views.
+In ISPRS Conference on Automatic Extraction of GIS Objects from Digital Imagery, pages 69–80, 1999.